tinninj/CS330-Programing-Language-Project/README.md

   console.log(married); // Prints: false
 ```

-+ Undefined: Undefined means that a value has yet to be assigned to a variable.
++ Undefined: Undefined means that a value has not yet been assigned to a variable.

  ```
   let childName;